composewell/streaming-benchmarks/README.rst

 * The effect of inlining varied depending on the library.
 To make sure that we are using the fully optimized combination of inline or non-inline for each library we carefully studied the impact of inlining individual operations for each package.
-The study can be found here.
+The current code is the best we could get for each package.

 * There is something magical about streamly, not sure what it is.
 Even though all other libraries were impacted significantly for many ops, streamly seemed